bebopjmm/starfinder-campaigns/dead-echoes/Team/cyscokt.md

 ## Background

 Cyscokt was born in the Diaspora to a 3-member married spacefaring family.
 Always a lover of space travel and fascinated with the Pact Worlds, he dreamed of seeing more of the galaxy.
-With the full support of his family he became an acolyte of the Desnan church, travelling with a Desnan mystic.
+With the full support of his family he became an acolyte of the Desnan church, traveling with a Desnan mystic.

-The Starfinder Society's recent recruitment drive following the disasterous Scoured Stars incident caught Cyscokt's attention and appealed to his desire to travel, learn, and make a difference.
+The Starfinder Society's recent recruitment drive following the disastrous Scoured Stars incident caught Cyscokt's attention and appealed to his desire to travel, learn, and make a difference.
 With the approval of his teacher, he submitted an application.
 The Wayfinders faction liked his application and Cyscokt received a recruitment offer with starship passage to Absalom Station to meet Duravor Kreel.

 ## Personality
 ### Traits